-The Research Experiences for Undergraduates (REU): Sites and Supplements solicitation (NSF 19-582) provides instructions for embedding requests for REU supplements in a proposal.
-Proposers are invited to request REU supplements, through a supplementary document, for up to \$8,000 per student per year, and up to two students per PI/co-PI.
+The Research Experiences for Undergraduates (REU): Sites and Supplements program solicitation provides instructions for embedding requests for REU supplements in a proposal.
+Proposers are invited to request REU supplements, through a supplementary document, for up to \$8,000 per student per year, and up to two students per Pl/co-Pl.
 The amount of the REU supplement request does not count against the budget limitations of the project size classes described in this solicitation.
-Proposers should provide brief summaries of the various tasks that the REU students are expected to conduct along with the processes for recruiting eligible REU students, as noted in NSF 19-582 and the additional CISE-specific guidance in NSF 21-028.
+Proposers should provide brief summaries of the various tasks that the REU students are expected to conduct along with the processes for recruiting eligible REU students, as noted in the REU program solicitation and the additional CISE-specific guidance in NSF 23-035.